Duncol/Communicator9000/README.md

 <b>RUNTIME</b>

 Client login window verifies user's credentials (login and password) and can create new user in server-side db - both are managed by RMI.
 Only after the verification - chat window is made - which connects to server side with a standard Java Socket/ServerSocket.
 Afterwards, new thread awaiting for new messages is initialized (BufferedReader) and a similar one - that sends new messages from that client to all clients - starts running on the server side.
 Client's chat window sends messages with a simple ActionListener when "Send" button is pressed.
 Message - along with sender's user name - goes to the server, where current time is appended.
-After that, server sends the message to all current users (user list is a static field ArrayList<PrintWriter> with global access.
-That provides an up-to-date state when server-side sends a new message.
+After that, server sends the message to all current users (user list is a static field ArrayList of PrintWriters with global access.
+That provides an up-to-date state when server-side sends a new message).
 When message is delivered via reader it is immediately appended to JTextArea.